Language Features That Every Student should Master

 “Do you want to be a failure for the rest of your life?”

-Imagery can be categorised by the nature of its description:
+Imagery can be categorized by the nature of its description:

-Repetition is the most common language feature which is used in poetry among other types of writings.
+Repetition is the most common language feature used in poetry, among other types of writing.

-“We will fight come what may, we will fight on all fronts, we will fight for a thousand years.”
+“We will fight come what may, on all fronts, we will fight for a thousand years.”